softwarecrafts/speedgraph/README.md

 ## TODO

 * deploy to pi
-* setup web server and certbot to get a cert.
+* setup certbot to get a cert.
 * Deal with space filling up

 * show date periodically on the date axis